-Progress by financial authorities to adopt best practices for key FSN functions-bank supervision, deposit insurance, and resolution-varies widely among jurisdictions in the Americas.
+Progress by financial authorities to adopt best practices for key financial safety net (FSN) functions-bank supervision, deposit insurance, and resolution-varies widely among jurisdictions in the Americas.
 This report does not assess compliance with the international standards; rather, it presents the challenges that authorities in these jurisdictions have encountered in establishing effective coordination among financial safety net participants and describes the progress made to address those challenges.